J. Joseph Henry House

 A reproduction of West’s “Death of Socrates,” painted for William Henry in 1756, hangs over the mantle.

-Mary Henry Stites (1907-1989), the great-great-grandchild of John Joseph Henry, bequeathed the home to the Jacobsburg Historical Society.
+Mary Henry Stites (1907-1989), the great-great-grandchild of J. Joseph Henry, bequeathed the home to the Jacobsburg Historical Society.
 On the first floor, the family’s parlors, dining rooms, and kitchens are open to visitors; on the second floor, a bedroom, a work room, and a gentleman’s study are open to visitors.